Nmap 7.94SVN scan initiated Tue Mar 18 13:17:25 2025 as: /usr/lib/nmap/nmap --privileged -n -Pn -v -sC -sV -oN nmap.txt 10.10.11.41

 - we get

-KRB_AP_ERR_SKEW(Clock skew too great)
+KRB_AP_ERR_SKEW(Clock skew too great)- Sync the date

 rdate -n 10.10.11.41